Divergence of CAT(0) Cube Complexes and Coxeter Groups: Introduction

 \Restate{Theorem}{chaining_hyperplanes_theorem}{} { Let $X$ be an essential, locally compact CAT(0) cube complex with cocompact automorphism group.
 Suppose $HDiv(\mathcal{Y}, \mathcal{Z}) \succeq F(r)$ for a pair of non-intersecting hyperplanes $\mathcal{Y}$ and $\mathcal{Z}$ in $X$.
 It then follows that $Div(X) \succeq rF(r)$. }

-Consequently, this process reduces the problem of finding a lower bound on divergence to finding a pair of hyperplane with certain separation properties.
-Through this strategy, we prove the following theorem which gives lower bounds on divergence as a consequence of the existence of certain types of pairs of non-intersecting hyperplanes.
+Consequently, this process reduces the problem of finding a lower bound on divergence to finding a pair of hyperplanes with certain separation properties.
+Through this strategy, we prove the following theorem which gives lower bounds on divergence as a consequence of the existence of certain types of pairs of non-intersecting hyperplanes (these hypotheses on hyperplanes are defined in Section \ref{section_div_cube_complex}).